siddharthpalav/devTinder/homework.md

 - Add timestamps to the userSchema
 - Add API level validations on Patch request & signup POST api
 - DATA Sanitization - Add API validation for each field
+- Install validator
+- Explore validator library function and Use validator functions for password, email, url